WLAN-Pi/developers/CONTRIBUTING.md

 1. Check if an issue already exists
 2. Use clear, descriptive titles
-3. Include steps to reproduce for bugs
+3. Include steps to reproduce for bugs, when you have them
 4. Explain the use case for features

 Even if you're already working on a fix, create an issue to document it.

 ### Good Bug Reports

-When filing bug reports, please include:

-**1. How to reproduce the issue**
-- Provide a small code sample that can be run immediately
-- Or describe what you're doing, how often it happens, your environment, etc.

-**2. What you expected to happen**
-- What does "success" look like for your code?

-**3. What actually happens**
-- Don't just say "it doesn't work" or "it fails"
-- Describe the failure: exception message, how actual result differs from expected

-**4. Version and installation info**
-- What version you're using
-- How you installed it

-**5. Location in code (if known)**
-- This helps maintainers and developers resolve the bug faster
+The issue forms ask for what we need.
+Only "What happened?" is required; the rest is optional, but hardware (`wlanpi-model`), version (`cat /etc/wlanpi-release`), and log output help most.
+If you know where in the code the problem is, mention it.

-If you don't provide this information, resolution will likely take longer.
-If we ask for clarification and you don't respond, we may close the issue without fixing whatever the issue is.
+If we ask a question and don't hear back, we may close the issue.
+Comment any time and we'll reopen it.

-### Issue templates

-When opening a new issue, always fill out the issue template.
-Not doing so may result in your issue not being managed in a timely fashion.

 ## Security guidelines